-SEG/ESW 520 (3) Exceptional Learner in the General Education Classroom-An introduction to the field of special education dealing with the learning needs of exceptional children - those who are gifted and those who have intellectual, emotional, physical, or sensory disabilities.
-Course emphasis is on principles and procedures for adapting educational programs to accommodate the needs of these children in the general education classrooms.
-Schoolembedded clinical experience required.
-Clinicals: 10 hours.
+SEG 520 (3) Exceptional Learner in the General

+Education Classroom- An introduction to the various contemporary areas of special education focused on the learning needs of students with disabilities (including intellectual, behavioral, physical, or sensory disabilities).
+Emphasis will be placed on the principles and procedures for educational programs to accommodate students with disabilities in general education settings.
+Clinical: 10 hours.
 Fee.
 (Typically Fall & Summer)

-SEG/ESW 630 (3) Behavioral Intervention of Students with Learning & Behavior Disabilities-This course offers principles and techniques for managing the behavior of children and youth with disabilities.
+SEG 630 (3) Behavioral Intervention of Students with Learning & Behavior Disabilities-This course offers principles and techniques for managing the behavior of children and youth with disabilities.
 Preventive, supportive, and corrective techniques are included.
 The focus of the course will be on applied behavior analysis and the designing and implementing of behavioral management plans.
 Consultation techniques for indirect service to students will be included.
 (Field experience required).
 Clinicals: 15 hours.
 Prerequisite: SEG 520 or equivalent.
 Fee.
-(Typically Spring) SEG/ESW 632 (3) Collaboration & Advocacy for Special Populations-This course focuses on collaborative models and appropriate techniques for cooperative working relationships in the school setting.
+(Typically Spring) SEG 632 (3) Collaboration & Advocacy for Special

+Populations-This course focuses on collaborative models and appropriate techniques for cooperative working relationships in the school setting.
 Pertinent legislation and issues of advocacy for the student, parent, and teacher will be explored and applied to current principles for the development of educational programming for students with disabilities.
 Clinicals: 5 hours.
 Pre-requisite: SEG 520 or equivalent.
 Fee.
 (Typically Summer)